Kenya says killed Shabaab commanders in air strikes

 "We keep on hunting them down and the moment we identify where they are, we hit them," Oguna said.

-The profiles of the killed Shabaab commanders would be made public later, he said.
+The profiles of the slain Shabaab commanders would be made public later, he said.

-(Additional reporting by Abdi Sheikh and Feisal Omar in Mogadishu; Editing by James Macharia and Alison Williams)
+(Reporting by Duncan Miriri in Nairobi and Abdi Sheikh in Mogadishu; Editing by James Macharia and Alison Williams)